peacekeeper/java-sasl-xmpp-server/README.md

 ## Create demo users and send messages

 Go to http://localhost:8080/dashboard/login.
-Log in with the admin JID and password you created during setup.
+Log in with the admin JID (e.g. "admin@java-sasl-xmpp-server") and the password you created during setup.

 Add users, e.g.:

 - "alice" / "alicepass"
 - "bob" / "bobpass"
+- "did%3Akey%3Az6MkfePUhxLV6cM54cgZ4bGmnEdTNm3WDf4arwh5kR3dH51D" / "didpass"

 Go to http://localhost:8080/ui/.
 Log in with a user and try sending / receiving messages.